MoskitoHero/barley/README.md

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Contributing
+You can contribute in several ways: reporting bugs, suggesting features, or contributing code.
+See [our contributing guidelines](CONTRIBUTING.md)

+Make sure you adhere to [our code of conduct](CODE_OF_CONDUCT.md).
+We aim to keep this project open and inclusive.

+## Security

+Please refer to our [security guidelines](SECURITY.md)

 ## Credits
 Barley is brought to you by the developer team from [StockPro](https://www.stock-pro.fr/).